-In our experiment, DCHs are created at a single molecular site of liquid water, i.e., we discuss states with configuration $(H_2O^{2+}1s^{-2})(H_2O)N(aq)$.
+In our experiment, DCHs are created at a single molecular site of liquid water, i.e., we discuss states with configuration $(H_2O^{2+}1s^{-2})(H_2O)N(aq)$ .
 This doubly ionized state is expected to relax via several radiationless decay steps.
-In gaseous water, the hypersatellite Auger spectrum of the first decay step was investigated experimentally and theoretically. ^{19,20,42} The first radiationless decay step was found to take place within 1 fs (compare to 4 fs lifetime of a singly ionized core hole in water, see above).
-In this sense, the liquid-water DCH can be considered as a new tool for studying ultrafast nuclear dynamics.
+In gaseous water, the hypersatellite Auger spectrum of the first decay step was investigated experimentally and theoretically. $^{19,20,42,43}$ The first radiationless decay step was found to take place within 1.5 fs (compared to 4 fs lifetime of a singly ionized core hole in water, see above).
+In this sense, the liquid-water DCH can be considered as a new tool for studying ultrafast nuclear dynamics on a yet shorter time scale.
 Here, we will present the electronic decay spectra of the same vacancy states measured from liquid water.
 In an attempt to isolate the effects of nuclear dynamics, measurements will be presented for normal and heavy water.
 Our experiment opens a window into liquid-water nuclear dynamics in the one-femtosecond range (i.e., faster compared to previous single-core-hole studies in solution), as we do not assume that the DCH lifetime is strongly influenced by the liquid environment.

 FIG. 1.
 Schematic showing the simultaneous ejection of two core electrons (left, label 'K') and the first step in the radiationless decay of the two core holes (right) by rearrangement of the valence shell (label 'V').
-The kinetic energy (E{kin}) spectrum of the latter decay step in liquid water will be discussed here.
-E{b} denotes the binding energy.
+The kinetic energy ( $E{kin}$ ) spectrum of the latter decay step in liquid water will be discussed here. $E{b}$ denotes the binding energy.

-For gaseous water the experimental results showed that besides $1s^{-2}$ DCHs also the decay of satellite states, 20,41 featuring a $1s^{-2}$ DCH and an additional, excited electron-hole pair, plays a role.
+For gaseous water the experimental results showed that besides 1s-2 DCHs also the decay of satellite states, featuring a 1s-2 DCH and an additional, excited electron-hole pair, plays a role.
 A greater importance of satellite states compared to single core ionization is common for DCHs; this leads not only to the creation of DCH states with an additional valence excitation, but also to singly ionized states featuring core-hole ionization plus excitation of a second core electron into the valence shell.
-40,43,44 The latter states constitute a series of resonances energetically located around the DCH production threshold.
-They are reached by emission of a single electron, while creation of a non-resonant DCH state requires emission of an electron pair.
+The latter states constitute a series of resonances energetically located around the DCH production threshold.
+They are reached by ejection of a single electron, while creation of a non-resonant DCH state requires ejection of an electron pair.
 The primary electrons pertaining to the resonant DCH satellites therefore can be detected by conventional electron spectroscopy, for experiments in gaseous water see Refs.
-34,45.
+34,47.
 For liquid water we will return to this aspect below.
-The pair of primary electrons giving rise to non-resonant DCHs and doubly charged DCH satellite states can arbitrarily share the available excess energy, and can only be identified by coincidence-detection methods that were not available for this study.^{28-32}
+The pair of primary electrons giving rise to non-resonant DCHs and doubly charged DCH satellite states can arbitrarily share the available excess energy, and can only be identified by coincidence-detection methods that were not available for this study.
+28-32

 Several recent publications have discussed the hypersatellite Auger spectra of DCHs in other gaseous systems.
-Detailed results appeared on Ne, isoelectronic to water. ^{46,47} For a molecular sample (CH3I), the potential energy landscape of a DCH state could be extracted from high-resolution data.
-48 The strongly repulsive nature of these states, which leads to ultrafast dissociation, was illustrated in Refs.
-49,50 and will be discussed for water in this work.
+Detailed results appeared on Ne, isoelectronic to water.
+For a molecular sample (CH3I), the potential energy landscape of a DCH state could be extracted from high-resolution data.
+The strongly repulsive nature of these states, which leads to ultrafast dissociation, was illustrated in Refs.
+51,52 and will be discussed for water in this work.